XRPLF/xrpl-dev-portal/content/concepts/payment-system-basics/accounts/cryptographic-keys.md

 You can assign one regular key pair to an account and use it to sign all transactions, except for the ones reserved for the [master key pair](#master-key-pair).

 You can remove or change a regular key pair at any time.
-This means that if a regular secret key is compromised (but the master secret key is not), you can regain control of your account by simply removing or changing the regular key pair.
+This means that if a regular secret key is compromised (but the master secret key is not), you can regain control of your account by removing or changing the regular key pair.

 For a tutorial on changing or removing a regular key pair, see [Assign a Regular Key Pair](assign-a-regular-key-pair.html).

 ## Signing Algorithms

 Cryptographic key pairs are always tied to a specific signing algorithm, which defines the mathematical relationships between the secret key and the public key.
-Cryptographic signing algorithms have the property that, given the current state of cryptographic techniques, it is "easy" to use a secret key to calculate a matching public key, but it is effectively impossible to compute a matching secret key by starting from a public key.
+Cryptographic signing algorithms have the property that, given the current state of cryptographic techniques, it is "easy" to use a secret key to calculate a matching public key, but it is effectively impossible to compute a matching secret key by starting from a public key. <!-- STYLE_OVERRIDE: easy -->

 The XRP Ledger supports the following cryptographic signing algorithms: